 Some flooding has been reported in the Clon Road and Limerick Road in Ennis.

-Met Éireann has issued a Status Yellow wind warning for Clare, Donegal, Galway, Leitrim, Mayo and Sligo for Thursday.
+Met Éireann has issue a Status Yellow wind warning for four counties including Clare.